Skip to main content

 Publishers who want access to the full range of copyright remedies, including statutory damages, should register their works with the US Copyright Office.
 Provenance then provides the documentation that supports the willful infringement argument once the registration is in place.

-For unregistered works, provenance still has value: it supports actual damages claims, licensing negotiations, and the willful infringement argument under the enhanced actual damages doctrine.
-It also applies in EU jurisdictions where copyright protection does not require registration.
+For unregistered works, provenance still has value: it supports actual damages claims under 17 U.S.C.
+504(b) and strengthens licensing negotiations.
+The willfulness enhancement itself lives in the statutory damages provision, 17 U.S.C.
+504(c)(2), and therefore requires registration.
+Provenance also applies in EU jurisdictions where copyright protection does not require registration.

 Related Resources